-Yes No ĺ C8A Does your institution make use of SAT, ACT, or SAT Subject Test ĺ scores in admission decisions for first-time, first-year, degree- Х ĺ seeking applicants? İ
+Entrance exams C8 No Yes C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking Х applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2015.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2017.

 C8A ADMISSION

 C8A Require Recommend Require for Some Consider if Submitted Not Used

-C8A SAT or ACT
+C8A SAT or ACT Submitted

-C8A ACT only
+ACT only

-C8A SAT only
+SAT only

-C8A SAT and SAT Subject Tests or ACT Х
+SAT and SAT Subject Tests or ACT Х

 C8A SAT Subject Tests only

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2015, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2017, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process)

-C8B ACT with Writing Component required
+C8B ACT with writing required

-C8B ACT with Writing component recommended
+C8B ACT with writing recommended